 There are several ways of identifying lawn pests in your lawn, these include:

-If you think that your lawn has chafer grubs or leatherjackets, then you should contact your local Lawn Master representative as soon as possible.
+If you think that your lawn has chafer grubs or leatherjackets, then you should contact your local Lawn Master expert representative as soon as possible.

 Leatherjackets are the larvae of crane flies (daddy-long legs), which are a common nuisance in some lawns.
 These pests are 30-40mm long and can cause significant damage when left untreated.